-- (5) Unless the speaker resigns upon receipt of a motion in terms of sub-rule (1), he or she must forthwith upon receipt thereof determine the date, time and venue for a special council meeting in terms of rule 4.
-The date of such a special meeting may not be less than fourteen and not more than twenty-one days from the date the speaker received a copy of the motion concerned from the municipal manager. - (6) Despite the provisions of rule 6 (1), at least seven days notice of a meeting in terms of sub-rule (5) must be given to every councillor. - (7) If the speaker resigns from office at any time before a meeting in terms of subrule (5) takes place, the motion lapses and the meeting does not proceed. - (8) The meeting may not be closed to the public nor the media before a vote has been taken on a motion submitted in terms of sub-rule (1). - (9) The municipal manager presides over the proceedings on a motion submitted in terms of sub-rule (1) but he or she may not vote thereon. - (10) The speaker has the right and must be allowed the opportunity during the proceedings to: - (a) respond to every allegation made in the motion and during the proceedings; - (b) call witnesses and to cross-examine any witnesses called by the initiator; and - (c) submit documents and examine any documents submitted by the initiator, provided that, if the speaker has refused or failed to attend the meeting, the council may, in its sole discretion, continue with the proceedings.
-A proposal to proceed in the absence of the speaker is carried if a majority of the councillors of the municipality vote in favour of it. - (11) With due regard to the provisions of rules 27 and 28, the municipal manager must put the motion to the vote after the debate thereon has ended. - (12) If the speaker, at any time during the proceedings, but before the motion is put to the vote, makes a declaration in terms of rule 76 (2), the proceedings shall discontinue immediately, the motion shall lapse and the council shall proceed to elect an acting speaker. - (13) If the motion is carried, the speaker shall be removed from office with immediate effect and the council shall proceed to elect an acting speaker. - (14) If the motion is defeated, no motion forwarding the same allegations may be submitted within the ensuing three months unless the council directs otherwise.
+- (4) The municipal manager must, upon receipt of a motion in terms of sub-rule (1), forthwith send a copy thereof to the speaker. - (5) Unless the speaker resigns upon receipt of a motion in terms of sub-rule (1), he or she must forthwith upon receipt thereof, determine the date, time and venue for a special council meeting in terms of rule 4.
+The date of such a special meeting may not be less than fourteen and not more than twenty-one days from the date the speaker received a copy of the motion concerned from the municipal manager. - (6) Despite the provisions of rule 6 (1), at least seven days notice of a meeting in terms of sub-rule (5) must be given to every councillor. - (7) If the speaker resigns from office at any time before a meeting in terms of sub-rule (5) takes place, the motion lapses and the meeting does not proceed. - (8) The meeting may not be closed to the public nor the media before a vote has been taken on a motion submitted in terms of sub-rule (1). - (9) The municipal manager presides over the proceedings on a motion submitted in terms of sub-rule (1) but he or she may not vote thereon. - (10) The speaker has the right and must be allowed the opportunity during the proceedings to: - (a) respond to every allegation made in the motion and during the proceedings; - (b) call witnesses and to cross-examine any witnesses called by the initiator; and - (c) submit documents and examine any documents submitted by the initiator, provided that if the speaker is not present during the meeting, the council may, in its sole discretion, continue with the proceedings.
+A proposal to proceed in the absence of the speaker is carried if a majority of the councillors of the municipality vote in favour of it. - (11) With due regard to the provisions of rules 26 and 27, the municipal manager must put the motion to the vote after the debate thereon has ended.

-- (15) The acting speaker referred to in sub-rules (12) and (13) shall be elected in accordance with rule 19 of these by-laws read with schedule 3 to the Structures Act. - (16) The municipal manager shall, as soon as possible, after the removal of the speaker in terms of this rule, arrange for the election of a new speaker in terms of rule 19 of these by-laws.
+- (12) If the speaker, at any time during the proceedings, but before the motion is put to the vote, makes a declaration in terms of rule 74(2), the proceedings shall discontinue immediately, the motion shall lapse and the council shall proceed to elect an acting speaker. - (13) If the motion is carried, the speaker shall be removed from office with immediate effect and the council shall proceed to elect an acting speaker. - (14) If the motion is defeated, no motion forwarding the same allegations may be submitted within the ensuing three months unless the council directs otherwise. - (15) The acting speaker referred to in sub-rules (12) and (13) shall be elected in accordance with rule 18 read with schedule 3 to the Structures Act. - (16) The municipal manager shall, as soon as possible, after the removal of the speaker in terms of this rule, arrange for the election of a new speaker in terms of rule 19 of these by-laws.

-82. Removal from office of the mayor
+80. Removal from office of one or more executive committee members